Great Barrier Reef Hit By Bleaching For The Second Year In A Row

 You can see how the impacted region has shifted in this map, released by the ARC Centre:

-Aerial footage released by the team shows large swathes of the reef that are now drained of color.
+Aerial footage released by the team shows large swaths of the reef that are now drained of color.

 Bleaching happens when coral is exposed to higher than normal water temperatures.
 The unusual conditions "cause corals to expel tiny photosynthetic algae, called 'zooxanthellae,' " the ARC Centre said.
 "The loss of these colorful algae causes the corals to turn white, and bleach."

-They can recover if the ocean temperature returns to normal — but prolonged stress may cause the corals to eventually die.
+They can recover if the ocean temperature returns to normal, but prolonged stress may cause the corals to eventually die.

 James Cook University's Mia Hoogenboom carried out a number of underwater assessments for the survey, and said she documented damage to mound-shaped corals that tend to be more resistant to bleaching.